Skip to main content

 Policy

-This policy applies to WWWWIW staff members who deal with the public, or other third parties, as well as persons involved in developing WWWWIW policies, procedures, and practices pertaining to the provision of goods and services to the public or other third parties, whether they do so as employees, volunteers, Board members or otherwise.
+This policy applies to W5 staff members who deal with the public or other third parties, as well as persons involved in developing W5 policies, procedures, and practices pertaining to the provision of goods and services to the public or other third parties, whether they do so as employees, volunteers, Board members or otherwise.

-The WWWWIW makes reasonable efforts to ensure that its policies, procedures, and practices, pertaining to the provision of services to the public and other third parties, align with the following guiding principles, as set out in Ontario Regulation 429/07:
+The W5 makes reasonable efforts to ensure that its policies, procedures, and practices pertaining to the provision of services to the public and other third parties align with the following guiding principles, as set out in Ontario Regulation 429/07:

 1. The provision of the services is in a manner that respects the dignity and independence of persons with disabilities.